 Teaching is part of the core mission at PSVMC.
 Our program is richly staffed with clinicians of exceptional skill from many of the nation's most renowned institutions.
 We stress a collegial and friendly relationship between residents and faculty, with the highest quality educational experience as our common goal.

-Jeffrey Youker, M.D., FACP
+Jeffrey Youker, MD, FACP

 Program Director